UK PIF - Professional Investor Fund

 - fund managers, institutional investors, tax advisers, law firms and other professionals

-responding to the CFI, and supporting the PIF.
+for supporting the PIF.

 Many respondents kindly utilised suggested precedent responses: responses developed by Melville in light of kind collaboration with research, tax, regulatory specialists, senior counsel (John Virgo) and other network contacts.